zgeblbl/alienInvasionFPS/README.md

 - At the beginning, game welcomes you with the start menu.
 - Game objective is to kill all alien enemies existing in the current level.
 - Player has 100 health, enemy projectiles cause 25 damage.
 Getting hit 4 times results in failure.
 - Player has infinite bullets.
-Each killed alien is shown by adding +1 to the kill count on the corner of the screen.
+Each killed alien is shown by adding +1 to the kill count on the corner of the screen.<br />

 ![image](https://github.com/zgeblbl/alienInvasionFPS/assets/117914215/c6a0882f-b7f3-4d55-b149-63b34f5679e5)

 - Enemies trigger a particle system when killed.